Málaga–Almería road massacre: Memoriam

 Homage to the victims at Peñón del Cuervo, 2015.

 The Málaga–Almería road massacre serves as a dark reminder of the political, economic, social, and religious unrest that plagued Spain during the 20th century.

 In 2005, a memorial service was initiated in Torre del Mar (approximately halfway between Málaga and Almería) to honor the victims of the massacre.
 Since then, it has become a tradition to create a memorial wreath for the victims every 7 February.

 In 2016 the Asociación Sociocultural y Club Senderista la Desbandá (La Desbandá socio-cultural association and hiking club) started an annual march to commemorate the massacre.

-In 2022 the nearby town of Benalmádena honoured the courage of Canadian surgeon Norman Bethune with new monument and renaming a roundabout.
+In 2022 the nearby town of Benalmádena honoured the courage of Canadian surgeon and Communist activist Norman Bethune with new monument and renaming a roundabout.